CLEARSY/pptranspog/test/README.md

 - The validator for the TPTP output produced by the encoder PPTransTPTP is TPTP4X.
 - The validator for the SMT output produced by the encoder PPTransSmt is CVC5 (<https://cvc5.github.io/>).

+You can also use the `test/output/check_reference.sh` script to run [dolmen](https://github.com/Gbury/dolmen) validator over all SMT and TPTP reference outputs.
+You will first have to set a path do `dolmen` binary.

 The POG files used to test the encoders have been produced by the bxml and pog tools distributed with Atelier B (<https://atelierb.eu>) from B source files.
 Note that the source code of the bxml tool is available at <https://github.com/CLEARSY/BCOMPILER>.